Atri-Labs/til/README.md

-# Today I learned
+# Today I Learned

-A compendium of "Today I Learned" snippets
+A compendium of "Today I Learned" snippets prepared by the team at Atri Labs

+It covers a wide range of learning experiences while building an open-source company in the field of web development.

 ## Objective of this repository